Summer Reading - Frequently Asked Questions

 Can I participate if I'm going to be out of town for a few weeks?

 Certainly!
-Just make sure to start the game by July 4 and return your completed game board to the library no later than July 31.
+Just make sure to return your completed reading log to the library no later than July 30.
 There are extra ‘wiggle room’ days built into the reading program to offer flexibility.

-Do Beaufort County School District students return their game board to the schools?
+Do Beaufort County School District students return their reading logs to the schools?

 When will you announce the grand prize winners?